-- Its type – whether over a small or large area
+- It’s type – whether over a small or large area

-- Expertise of the surgeon
+- The expertise of the surgeon

 It is imperative you educate yourself before setting out for cosmetic surgery.
 This will help you avoid those complications which may occur if you don’t know what you are doing.
 Lack of knowledge or taking wrong decisions can be dangerous.